PrachitiSolkar24/PrachitiSolkar24/README.md

 ## Hi there 👋

 <!--

+I’m Prachiti — an engineering student learning C++ and Data Structures & Algorithms.
+This is my space to log my daily coding practice, share mini projects, and grow my skills step by step.

+✨ *Code.
+Learn.
+Repeat.*
+🚀 *Building my foundations for Google and beyond.*

+Let’s connect & grow together! 🌱

 **PrachitiSolkar24/PrachitiSolkar24** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: